ljquanlab/DTA-GTOmega/README.md

 Please Check config/Environment.ipynb

 # Reproduction

+Note that we repeatedly run each experiment for about 50 to 80 times to obtain the results.

+We provide 5-15 trained models to reproduce the results.

 1. Change the 'split_strategy' in the following scripts to reproduce the results.

 2. Saved model for davis have been uploaded in saved_pth/Davis_repr